-As of the report date, Shaw was meeting about 22 percent of the payroll obligation specified in the CEA.
-LED received clawback reimbursements for underperformance for Project Years 2012-2015 and has requested clawback reimbursements for subsequent Project Years.
+Prior to the reporting period, LED had received clawback reimbursements for underperformance for Project Years 2012-2015 and had requested clawback reimbursements for subsequent Project Years.

 The agreement is presently with outside counsel for resolution.
-In early summer 2020 McDermott completed the sale of several fabrication assets including the Lake Charles facility.
-The current owner, Shaw Acquisitions Holdings, has expressed a desire to work with LED to resolve outstanding underperformance claims.
-As of today underperformance issues remain unresolved.
+McDermott filed for bankruptcy in January 2020 and its indebtedness to creditors was discharged in March 2020.
+In early summer 2020, McDermott completed the sale of several fabrication assets including the Lake Charles facility.
+The current owner, Shaw Acquisitions Holdings, has expressed a desire to work with LED to resolve the outstanding underperformance claims but has no obligations to do so because of the discharge in bankruptcy.
+As of today Shaw's underperformance issues remain unresolved.